suhasmaddali/Airbnb-Home-Prices-Prediction/README.md

 <img src = "https://github.com/suhasmaddali/Airbnb-Home-Prices-Prediction/blob/main/images/Prices%20distribution.png"/>

-A large number of records in the data contain the **hosting** of entire houses or apartments.
-There are quite a low number of shared rooms available.
-There are also **private rooms** available but a large portion of the houses in the data consists of entire apartments or homes.
+The **majority** of the listings in the dataset comprise entire homes or apartments for hosting, while the number of shared rooms available is comparatively low.
+Private rooms are also available, but they constitute a smaller proportion of the listings in the dataset.

 <img src = "https://github.com/suhasmaddali/Airbnb-Home-Prices-Prediction/blob/main/images/Room%20type%20count.png"/>